Apostille Canada - The Definitive Guide (2023)

 Applicable in countries that have not signed the Hague Apostille Convention.
 Requires TWO stamps:

-1. Global Affair determines if a signature or seal is authentic
+1. An official authority determines if a signature or seal is authentic

 2. The embassy or consulate of the country where the document will be used, confirms the document’s validity